clouddeep/TableViewFooterActivityIndicator/README.md

 You can use **SCTSpinnerFooterView** to easily create a simple footer spinner when loading.

+## Features
+- Customized UIActivityIndicatorView and footer view's frame.
+- Simple use!
+Just call **createFooterSpinner** method to use the simple and plan UI interface.

 ## How to use

 Declare a property: